How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 How we’re raised, especially our earliest experiences with primary attachment figures, sets the stage for everything that follows.

-How Authoritarian Parenting Looks Religious Homes
+How Authoritarian Parenting Looks in Religious Homes

 Authoritarian parenting, often called “biblical discipline” in religious circles, is characterized by rigid rules, harsh discipline, and an emphasis on obedience.